RaphaelDeGottardi/SupervisedResearch/README.md

 For us, it worked to just try multiple times and use various VPN connections.

-**Note**: Downloading the data is not necessary as we provide it in the repository.
+**Note**: Downloading the data is not necessary as we provide it in the repository: raw data is named following the pattern: google_trends_data_XX.csv the full datasets (including some columns downloaded by hand) follow this pattern: merged_trends_data_XX.csv These correspond to the ones used in the analysis